Mrbeck101/SlimeTime/README.md

 This is a Unity Project for CSI5610

 The code here is not executable as it requires Unity engine to run, so I have also provided the build of the game with my deliverables.
+All the code be found in the /Assets/Scripts directory

 The controls are simple A to move left, D to move right, Space to Jump, Shift to charge jump distance, Shift+Space to increase jump distance and height.